julianchurchill/text-adventure-editor/README.md

 done
 ====

-DONE - [FEATURE] Snap to grid on new location creation whether it is by mouse click or import DONE - [FEATURE] Exit properties is missing a check box for visibility DONE - [FEATURE] Text area to show serialised text that is readable by the text adventure game
+DONE - [FEATURE] Import button to load a model in a text file DONE - [FEATURE] Snap to grid on new location creation whether it is by mouse click or import DONE - [FEATURE] Exit properties is missing a check box for visibility DONE - [FEATURE] Text area to show serialised text that is readable by the text adventure game